reactive-systems/tsltools/docs/tsl_intro_blogpost.md

 Separating control and data means you can write a high-level specification for any logical system that you want, like the heating example, without having to worry about handling real data for a specific instance of this environment.
 A synthesis tool can then be used to translate this TSL specification into code, by generating a program for a specific instance of incoming data for the environment (note: there could be multiple possibilities for the instantiation of this environment.
 The synthesis tool will generate only one of these valid possibilities when the TSL specification is synthesized).

 This means that we as creators of this system only have to worry about writing out a set of general rules for an environment - we leave the data processing and code generation to the synthesis tool.
-This workflow makes editing the logic much easier.
+This setup does not only make editing code more accessible, but it also demonstrates how TSL can ultimately be a more intuitive language to learn and create logical systems with.

-If we were to directly write out the code handling all cases for our heating example, it would look something like this:
+For example: if we were to directly write out the code handling all cases for our heating example, it would look something like this:

 ```
  if (currentState ==  0 ):